proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 BLUESTORE_SPURIOUS_READ_ERRORS
 ______________________________

-One or more BlueStore OSDs detect spurious read errors on the main device.
+One (or more) BlueStore OSDs detects read errors on the main device.
 BlueStore has recovered from these errors by retrying disk reads.
 This alert might indicate issues with underlying hardware, issues with the I/O subsystem, or something similar.
-In theory, such issues can cause permanent data corruption.
+Such issues can cause permanent data corruption.
 Some observations on the root cause of spurious read errors can be found here: https://tracker.ceph.com/issues/22464